Justin Gaethje and Glover Teixeira were among the biggest winners of UFC Fight Night 158 at Rogers Arena in Vancouver on Saturday.

 In the headliner, Gaethje won via KO/TKO for the third consecutive bout.
 He wasted little time in showing the world who the better fighter was, defeating Donald Cerrone in the first round:

 Cerrone didn't appear as though he was ready to tap out, but that proved to be the end of the fight.

-And there was nothing but respect between the opponents afterward (Warning: video contains profanity):
+There was nothing but respect between the opponents afterward (warning: video contains profanity):

 As for what's next, Gaethje let everyone know what he wanted, via ESPN's Ariel Helwani: